Impact

 Affected Systems

-The wpWax FormGent plugin versions up to and including 1.5.6 are affected.
+The wpWax FormGent plugin versions up to and including 1.7.0 are affected.
 The vulnerability applies to any installation of these versions on WordPress sites where the plugin’s file handling functions are exposed.

 Risk and Exploitability

 The CVSS score of 8.6 indicates a high‑severity flaw, but the EPSS score of less than 1% suggests a very low probability of exploitation at this time.
-The attack vector is inferred to be remote, as the plugin is publicly accessible through normal WordPress site traffic; an attacker would need to submit a malicious input that includes directory traversal sequences to trigger the deletion.
+The likely attack vector is remote, as the plugin is publicly accessible through normal WordPress site traffic; an attacker would need to submit a malicious input that includes directory traversal sequences to trigger the deletion.
 No evidence indicates the flaw is limited to authenticated users, so it is likely exploitable by anyone who can interact with the plugin’s form handler.

 OpenCVE Enrichment